Cost to Build a Garden Wall

 Here are some benefits of building a brick garden wall:

-A good quality wall will stop the wind from blowing through your garden.
-This can make your garden more sheltered and a nicer place to be.
+• Provide a Wind Break — A good quality wall will stop the wind from blowing through your garden, making it more sheltered and comfortable to spend time in.

-A high solid wall is a good deterrent to thieves.
-It provides privacy and prevents potential thieves from looking for ways into your home.
+• Security — A high, solid wall is a good deterrent to thieves.
+It provides privacy and prevents potential intruders from looking for ways into your home.

 finished brick wall